dhingratul/Data-Science/README.md

 # Data-Science
-Intro to Data Science
+A part of Udacity course, Intro to Data Science and sooduko
-Follwing the presentation from soodoku and other resources